openstack-archive/tripleo-incubator/README.md

 OpenStack on OpenStack, or TripleO
 ===================================

 Welcome to our TripleO incubator!
-TripleO is our pithy term for OpenStack on OpenStack.
+TripleO is our pithy term for OpenStack deployed on and with OpenStack.
 This repository is our staging area, where we incubate new ideas and new tools which get us closer to our goal.

 As an incubation area, we move tools to permanent homes in https://github.com/stackforge once they have proved that they do need to exist.